The Greatest Indian – Bob Feller

-Recently I was approached by a gentleman named Peter Fertig, author of a children’s baseball book called “The Deal Is On Strike Three”, who asked me if I might be willing to serve on the board of the Bob Feller Act of Valor Award that he has founded.
+A few years ago, I was approached by a gentleman named Peter Fertig, author of a children’s baseball book called “The Deal Is On Strike Three”, who asked me if I might be willing to serve on the board of the Bob Feller Act of Valor Award that he had founded.
 I was surprised and more than humbled by the request.
 I had always admired Feller, but reading more about the man, I am now in awe of him.

 When I think of players I wish I could have seen in their prime, it’s often pitchers that go near the top of the list.
 I love watching Roy Halladay, Justin Verlander or David Price just blow through a lineup and make the best hitters in baseball look like Little Leaguers.